 The purpose of this course is to expose the student to the study of the scientific principles and the relationship between proper nutrition and successful athletic performance.
 Basic nutrition principles and guidelines for both athletes and those seeking to increase overall fitness and wellness.
-Other dietary options will be looked at including but not limited to; the ketogenic, paleo, vegetarian, among others, and the potential impact those dietary choices could have on athletic performance and overall health and wellness.
+Other dietary options will be looked at including but not limited to ketogenic, paleo and vegetarian and the potential impact those dietary choices could have on athletic performance and overall health and wellness.
 This course will enable students to attain a better understanding of the dynamic relationship between nutrition and human physiology as it relates to athletic and exercise performance.